intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 It could even be necessary to come up with a new protocol design that uses a different method to achieve the same result.

+The set of interoperable features in a protocol is often the subset of its features that have some value to those implementing and deploying the protocol.
+It is not always the case that future extensibility is in that set.

 ## Good Protocol Design is Not Sufficient